 Create a Base Hyperlink (HREF) on Search Result Pages

-Search clients are unusable without a configured Create Base HREF.
+Search clients cannot redirect users to documents without a configured Create Base HREF.
 In the default set-up, each document on the search results page has a unique ID.
-Although useful in the back-end, it has no use for search users because they cannot click an ID to access a document.
+Search users cannot click an ID to access a document.

 In the case they try, they will receive an error message.

 As an admin you can replace the IDs with hyperlinks.
 Create Base HREF lets you to do that.

 - Select a content source, then a content type, and openCreate Base HREF.

 The variable view_href is available on most content sources and content types, but not all.
 Salesforce is a major exception.
 If you store your data on Salesforce, enter the base URL followed by a forward dash (/) and a unique variable.
 The variable can be any object property which is different for each document.